George Armstrong Custer: Battle of the Little Bighorn

 Around June 15, Major Marcus Reno while scouting, discovered the trail of a large village on the Rosebud River.
 On June 22, Custer's entire regiment was detached to follow this trail.
-On June 25, some of Custer's Crow Indian scouts identified what they claimed was a large Indian encampment in the valley near the Little Bighorn River.
+On June 25, some of Custer's Crow scouts identified what they claimed was a large Indian encampment in the valley near the Little Bighorn River.
 Custer had first intended to attack the Indian village the next day, but since his presence became known, he decided to attack immediately and divided his forces into three battalions: one led by Major Reno, one by Captain Frederick Benteen, and one by himself.
 Captain Thomas M. McDougall and Company B were with the pack train.
 Reno was sent north to charge the southern end of the encampment, Custer rode north, hidden to the east of the encampment by bluffs and planning to circle around and attack from the north, and Benteen was initially sent south and west to scout Indian presence and potentially protect the column from the south.

 Reno began a charge on the southern end of the village, but halted some 500–600 yards short of the camp, and had his men dismount and form a skirmish line.
 They were soon overcome by mounted Lakota and Cheyenne warriors who counterattacked en masse against Reno's exposed left flank, forcing Reno and his men to take cover in the trees along the river.
 Eventually, the troopers engaged in a bloody retreat up the bluffs above the river, where they made their stand.
 This opening action of the battle cost Reno a quarter of his command.

 Custer may have seen Reno stop and form a skirmish line while he led his command to the northern end of the main encampment, where he may have planned to sandwich the Indians between his attacking troopers and Reno's command in a "hammer and anvil" maneuver.
 According to Grinnell's account, based on the testimony of the Cheyenne warriors who survived the fight, at least part of Custer's command attempted to ford the river at the north end of the camp, but were driven off by Indian sharpshooters firing from the brush along the west bank of the river.
 From that point the soldiers were pursued by hundreds of warriors onto a ridge north of the encampment.
 Custer and his command were prevented from digging in by Crazy Horse.
 Those warriors had outflanked him and were now to his north, at the crest of the ridge.
 Traditional white accounts give credit to Gall for the attack that drove Custer up onto the ridge, but Indian witnesses have disputed that account.